What Is an Email Client?

 Microsoft Outlook is probably the best-known email client in the world.
 It’s available as part of the Microsoft Office suite, and it can be used as a stand-alone application or with Microsoft Exchange Server and Microsoft SharePoint Server for multiple users in an organization.
 In the past, Microsoft Outlook had a very bad security reputation, but Microsoft took many corrective steps to fix it, and most security experts agree that Microsoft Office is now on par with other popular desktop email clients.

-What makes Microsoft Office one of the best email clients for Windows 10 is the wide range of features it offers.
+What makes Microsoft Office one of the best email clients for Windows 10 and 11 is the wide range of features it offers.
 You can go beyond the basic email tasks and manage your calendar, share meeting times, schedule meetings with colleagues, and get reminders.
 Microsoft Office is also available on mobile devices, so you can remain productive no matter where you are.

 Keep in mind that Microsoft Outlook and Outlook.com are two separate products.
 The former is one of the best Windows 10 email clients, and the latter is a free email service that looks and files like Microsoft Outlook.